 Want a simple, nourishing lip balm that’s smooth, glossy, and hydrating?
 Beauty Balm is perfect for your lips, too.
 Try keeping some in a small cosmetic jar to take with you on the go.

 Using a Tongue Cleaner to scrape the tongue each morning removes bacteria and toxins that have accumulated on the tongue overnight.
 This simple hygiene practice therefore fosters fresh breath and helps to protect the teeth.
 But scraping the tongue also stimulates the vital organs of the body and awakens the digestive tract—supporting the health of the system at large and supporting the body’s natural detoxification pathways.
-A tongue cleaner made of stainless steel is balancing for all doshas.
 When you are finished, rinse with clean water and spit.
 For more detailed instructions, please see our resource on using a tongue cleaner.

 It is said that swishing and gargling with warm, untoasted sesame oil clears plaque, lends strength to the teeth, quiets tooth sensitivity, promotes gum health, helps to relax the jaw and neck, and improves the quality of the voice—all while enhancing the sense of taste.
 Begin by sipping a tablespoon or two of Daily Swish Pulling Oil.
 Swish the oil from side to side, front to back, and through the teeth for up to 20 minutes.
 Spit out the oil and rinse with warm water.
 For more detailed instructions, please see our resource on oil pulling.
 Alternatively, you can use your clean index finger to gently massage a bit of Daily Swish Pulling Oil into your gums and teeth.
 This practice nourishes the teeth and gums while increasing circulation throughout these tissues.